 - Asian flair – use a little toasted sesame oil.
 Sprinkle with Penzeys Szechuan Pepper Salt for extra flavor.

-- Italian flair – use white truffle butter for an aromatic indulgence.
-Drizzle your broccolini with white truffle oil and season with white truffle salt and pepper.
-My husband says white truffle oil would make a rubber tire taste good.
+- Italian flair – use white truffle butter for an aromatic indulgence and white truffle salt and pepper.
 It’s amazing stuff that instantly transforms the simple into the extravagant.
 And a sprinkle of Parmesan would be good too.

 - Citrus Flair – use lemon olive oil.
-Drizzle your broccolini with a lemon-flavored olive oil and sprinkle with Lemon Pepper or Florida Seasoned Pepper.
+Drizzle your broccolini with a lemon-flavored olive oil and sprinkle with Lemon Pepper.
 Add little chopped chives for additional flavor .

 - Spicy Flair– use a chili oil and sprinkle with red pepper flakes or Piment D’Espelette

 To prepare broccolini ahead of time, cook broccolini for 2 minutes and shock in a bowl of ice water.
 Drain and refrigerate.
 When ready to eat, warm it up again in a hot sauté pan with your oil and, adding a little garlic or shallot for added pizzazz.
 That’s what I did this evening served with roast chicken breasts.